Updated · Aug 03, 2022

 - Bank Account

 There’s a ninth category (Custom) that lets you create a unique template.
-If you want to save several identities of the same kind, creating multiple identity elements will generate a new sub-category under the main one.
+But if you want to save several identities of the same kind, creating multiple identity elements will generate a new sub-category under the main one.

 Using your saved identities, RoboForm can help you quickly fill out web forms.
-This means you can efficiently complete account registrations, exit ecommerce checkout pages, furnish tax-related details, build resumes, join online contests, and more.
+To clarify - this means you can efficiently complete account registrations, exit ecommerce checkout pages, furnish tax-related details, build resumes, join online contests, and more.

 This multi-platform password manager doesn’t have a monopoly over this feature, but many other RoboForm reviews have attested that this software is the best.

 RoboForm also works as a digital phonebook.
-It lets you encrypt your contact’s data, so you can quickly recover them in case you lose or break your device.
+It lets you encrypt your contact’s data too, so you can quickly recover them in case you lose or break your device.

 This main tab is reserved for safely storing miscellaneous text data that doesn’t conform to any other categories.
 Your Wi-Fi password and software license keys are an excellent example of this.